jaspector

 8:00 a.m. to 5:00 p.m.

-Typical inspection sequence: County public guidance lists driveway and culvert, erosion and sediment control, temporary power pole, footing, foundation wall, under slab plumbing, underground electrical, slab, exterior building envelope, rough-in, insulation, final electrical, certificate of occupancy, and certificate of completion
+Typical sequence: County public guidance lists driveway and culvert, erosion and sediment control, temporary power pole, footing, foundation wall, under slab plumbing, underground electrical, slab, exterior building envelope, rough-in, insulation, final electrical, certificate of occupancy, and certificate of completion

-Do I need a building permit in unincorporated Seminole County, GA?
+01 Do I need a building permit in unincorporated Seminole County, GA?

 The county portal publicly lists active application types for residential work, commercial work, zoning approvals, driveways, pools, fences, mobile homes, electrical hookup, renovation, new construction, signs, and related categories.
 The county page also states a site plan and site inspection are required for all new building permits and additions to existing structures.

-How much does a building permit cost in unincorporated Seminole County, GA?
+02 How much does a building permit cost in unincorporated Seminole County, GA?

+Building permit fees in unincorporated Seminole County, GA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Not publicly posted.
 Plan check fee: No separate public plan review fee found.

-How do I apply for a building permit in unincorporated Seminole County, GA?
+03 How do I apply for a building permit in unincorporated Seminole County, GA?

-1. Start with the county Planning and Development page or the CivicPlus portal and identify the correct permit type.
+To apply for a building permit in unincorporated Seminole County, GA, follow these steps: 1.
+Start with the county Planning and Development page or the CivicPlus portal and identify the correct permit type.
 The public portal lists residential, commercial, zoning, and mobile home permit categories.
 2. Gather plans and supporting documents before filing.
 The county states each permit requires completion of required information fields and upload of plans and other documentation, and warns incomplete applications may be delayed or rejected.
 3. Submit the application online through the portal or direct the submittal to the county office.
 The county page says all Seminole County project submittals and requests for Building Department services should go to the Zoning and Code Enforcement Department.
 4. Include contractor credentials where applicable.
 The county states all contractors must submit copies of both a state contractor license and an occupational tax certificate with each permit.
 5. Pay assessed fees.
 The county states it accepts checks and all major credit cards and that checks should be payable to the Seminole County Board of Commissioners.
 6. Request required inspections after issuance.
 Inspection requests must be received by 4:00 p.m. before the requested inspection date.

-How long does it take to get a building permit in unincorporated Seminole County, GA?
+04 How long does it take to get a building permit in unincorporated Seminole County, GA?

-How do I schedule a building inspection in unincorporated Seminole County, GA?
+05 How do I schedule a building inspection in unincorporated Seminole County, GA?

-Inspections can be scheduled via: Email inspection requests.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Seminole County, GA via: Email inspection requests.
 Requests must be received by 4:00 p.m. before the requested inspection date.